josherrickson/stata2/stata_markdown/05-regression.md

   average of <<dd_display: %9.4f abs(_b[headroom])>> lower mpg.
 - "Std.
 Err.": This represents the error attached to the coefficient.
 This is rarely interpreted; but if it gets extremely large or extremely small
   (and the Coef. doesn't likewise go to extremes), its an indication there may be something wrong.
-- "t": This is the standardized coefficient, calculated as Coef./Std.
-Err.
-We can't directly compare the Coef.'s because of the different scales, but we can examine the standardized coefficients to get a sense of which predictor has a larger impact.
-In this model, we see that the impact of weight is much more than the impact of displacement.
-- "P>|t|": The p-value testing whether the coefficient is significantly different than 0.
+- "t" and "P>|t": These are testing the hypothesis that the coefficient are equal to zero.
 In this model, we see that both `gear_ratio` and `headroom` have significant p-values.
+The p-value is specifically measuring the probability of seeing a coefficient as extreme or more extreme than what we observed, if the true coefficient were 0.
-- "[95% Conf. interval]": A range of possible values.
+- "[95% Conf. interval]": A typically confidence interval for the Coefficient.

 Whenever we look at any model, a distinction needs to be drawn between statistical significance and practical significance.
 While these two interpretations of significance often align, they are not guaranteed to.
 We often have statistical significance (a p-value less than .05) when there